moodle-an-hochschulen/moodle-local_sandbox/README.md

 Changes
 =======
+2013-02-19 - German language has been integrated into AMOS and was removed from this plugin.
+Please update your language packs with http://YOURMOODLEURL/admin/tool/langimport/index.php after installing this plugin version
 2013-02-18 - Check compatibility for Moodle 2.4, fix language string names to comply with language string name convention 2013-01-21 - Bugfix: Fix flaw in german language pack 2013-01-08 - Initial version